Propaganda in the United States

 In the United States, propaganda is spread by both government and non-government entities.
 Throughout its history, to the present day, the United States government has issued various forms of propaganda to both domestic and international audiences.
-The US government has instituted various domestic propaganda bans throughout its history, however, some commentators question the extent to which these bans are respected.
+The US government has instituted various domestic propaganda bans throughout its history; however, some commentators question the extent to which these bans are respected.

 In Manufacturing Consent published in 1988, Edward S. Herman and Noam Chomsky argue that the mass communication media of the U.S. "are effective and powerful ideological institutions that carry out a system-supportive propaganda function, by reliance on market forces, internalized assumptions, and self-censorship, and without overt coercion".
 Some academics have argued that Americans are more susceptible to propaganda due to the culture of advertising.

 Domestic

 Politico noted the ineffectiveness of domestic propaganda bans.
 "Officials get around the restriction on publicity agents by giving public relations staff such titles as “health communications specialist” or they outsource the spinmeister work to private communications firms.
 During an effort to cut back on PR in the administration of Harry Truman, the Air Force even classified some public affairs officers as chaplains."

+During the Reconstruction era, newspapers and illustrated engravings helped shape a reunified national narrative, leveraging the wartime communications infrastructure for peacetime persuasion and identity-building rather than purely military propaganda.